vasilev/docker-image-palemoon/README.md

 docker build -t vasilev/palemoon github.com/vasilev/docker-image-palemoon
 ```

-With the image locally available, install the wrapper scripts using:
+With the image locally available, install the wrapper scripts to launch `palemoon` using:

 ```bash
 docker run -it --rm \